abgulhan/spherical-dyffusion/README.md

 of the ACE paper at https://zenodo.org/records/10791087.
 The data are licensed under Creative Commons Attribution 4.0 International.

+The dataset statistics that you'll need to run the experiments are saved in the [data_statistics](data_statistics) directory.

 ## | Checkpoints

 Model weights are available at [https://huggingface.co/salv47/spherical-dyffusion](https://huggingface.co/salv47/spherical-dyffusion/tree/main).